joopringelberg/perspectives-core/technical readme.md

   $ spago build
 ```

-Execute this command to combine the sources into a bundle, as it is used by InPlace:
+Execute this command to combine the sources into a bundle, as it is used by MyContexts:

 ```
 npm run build
 ```
 (which just calls `webpack`)

-### Develop for InPlace
+### Develop for MyContexts
-The PDR forms the base of InPlace.
-To make changes to the PDR effective in InPlace, you will have to build both
+The PDR forms the base of MyContexts.
+To make changes to the PDR effective in MyContexts, you will have publish the new PDR to https://mycontexts.com (or https://mycontexts.com/remotetest for testing).
+There is a script in the package.json to do the latter: `copyCore`.
+You will be prompted for a password on the server.
-*  the [SharedWorker](https://github.com/joopringelberg/perspectives-sharedworker) package with the new PDR and
-*  [InPlace](https://github.com/joopringelberg/inplace) with the new SharedWorker.

-Assuming you've set up your working environment with Symlinks (see below), just run `npm build` in the former and `npm builddevelopment` (or production) in the latter package's root directory.

 ### Program documentation
 The source files have many annotations.
 Moreover, the compiler can generate standard documentation from the types in the sources.
 The entrance point to this documentation is [here](https://joopringelberg.github.io/perspectives-core/Perspectives.Docu.Main.html#t:x).